Merrill Lynch Life Agency Inc. is a licensed insurance agency and wholly owned subsidiary of Bank of America Corporation.

 What this means for investors

 For investors, the growing availability of corporate sustainability and ESG data opens the door for new investment opportunities while also creating a complex landscape that requires expertise and institutional knowledge to navigate.
 Working with an advisor, investors can utilize the enhanced data to better evaluate and pursue both financial and environmental or social impact outcomes.
-Please keep in mind Impact investing and/or Environmental Social Governance (ESG) investing has certain risks based on the fact that ESG criteria excludes securities of certain issuers for nonfinancial reasons and therefore, investors may forgo some market opportunities and the universe of investments available will be smaller.
 To find out more about corporate sustainability reporting, read the full report here or contact an advisor today.